nixonbali/hostrest/README.md

 To run: requires docker and docker-compose.
 Download / pull repository and run `docker-compose up` from directory.

+To write (edit comments with POST requests), login with or authenticate with user: 'username' password: 'password'

 ## Table of Contents
 1. [Task Requirements](https://github.com/nixonbali/hostrest#task-requirements)
 2. [Build Plan](https://github.com/nixonbali/hostrest#build-plan)